derDere/todos/README.md

 - Add, edit, and toggle tasks.
 - Save and load tasks from a file.
 - CLI options for ASCII UI, demo tasks, and disabling colors.
+- View tasks in a calendar format with navigation options.
+- Advanced commands for filtering tasks by date and opening the calendar view.
+- Generate demo tasks for testing purposes.
+- Advanced commands can now also be passed as CLI arguments, such as `/calendar` or `/YYYY-MM-DD`.

 ## Installation
 1. Clone the repository: